frictionlessdata/livemark/pages/feature-reference/markdown.md

 ## Report

-It renders an interactive Validation Report:
+This renders an interactive Validation Report, using the Frictionless Framework:

 ```
 '''yaml report